 Conclusion

-Not having proper and streamlined documentation, especially within the troubleshooting realm, can land you in serious trouble.
-Proper documentation fills in missing information, reduces usability issues, and enables the non-technical customer service staff to appear knowledgeable on technical troubleshooting matters.
+Not having proper and streamlined documentation, especially within the troubleshooting realm, can lead to failure in resolving issues efficiently.
+Whether dealing with a complex machine or a simple software glitch, well-structured documentation is crucial.
+Proper documentation fills in missing information, reduces usability issues, and provides clarity about technical processes.
+It also enables non-technical customer service staff to appear knowledgeable on troubleshooting matters, ensuring smoother problem resolution.

 Good luck with your technical writing!